otienojoseph/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - full_creation - Create a table second_table in the database
 - 10-top_score - List all records of the table
 - 11-best_score - Lists all records with a score >= 10
+- 12-no_cheating - Updates the score of Bob to 10